Skip to main content

 • What happens when Resolved results are excluded?

-• Timeframe: Defines the date range in the analysis and it is composed by a starting date and an ending date.
+• Timeframe: Defines the date range in the analysis and it is composed of a starting date and an ending date.
 The maximum allowed period to be defined is 1 year.
 In case the timeframe is not defined:

 • The Timeframe used is the project lifetime.